ttuanho/exam-wrapper/README.md

 Since all exams have been moved to online and Vlab interface may seems not to be a good friend, this repo is created to publish the scripts that then will make the submssion of the answer files automatically and periodically to UNSW CSE servers.

-In additions, the scripts also wrap around git to record the version over time.
+In additions, the scripts also wrap around git to record different versions over time.

 ## Introduction to CSE submission system / commands